damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 ### Cycle Analytics

-The headline feature of 8.12 was [Cycle Analytics](https://docs.gitlab.com/ce/user/project/cycle_analytics.html), a new way of tracking software development using the data GitLab gathers as you use it.
+The headline feature of 8.12 was [Cycle Analytics](https://about.gitlab.com/solutions/cycle-analytics/), a new way of [tracking software development](https://docs.gitlab.com/ce/user/project/cycle_analytics.html) using the data GitLab gathers as you use it.
 See [our feature highlight](https://about.gitlab.com/2016/09/21/cycle-analytics-feature-highlight/) for more information.

 ![Cycle Analytics](/images/8_12/cycle_analytics.png)

-### Global Code Search (EE)
+### Global Code Search (EE Starter)

 Code search was improved in Enterprise Edition 8.12 with the addition of Global Code Search.
 This allows users to search across all the repositories on an instance, and is especially useful for microservice-based architectures and for reusing code from existing projects.